Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 |Will the winding back of stimulus have an impact on retail investing?||% of respondents|

 Chief investment officer of Justwealth Financial Inc. James Gauthier is one of the panelists predicting a big reduction in retail investing, likening the current market situation to the tech bubble.

 “The onset of the stimulus occurred on or around the time of the bottoming of equity markets.
-Thus new retail investing assets have experienced nothing but up markets – similar to the building of the tech bubble in the late 90s.
+So new retail investing assets have experienced nothing but upmarkets – similar to the building of the tech bubble in the late 90s.
 It’s fun and there is no fear when you can’t make a mistake, but when the bubble bursts, retail investors will likely get burned and run away as quickly as they came in.”

 Nitin Dialdas, director at MDN Capital Ventures Limited, responded in kind, saying that the market is due to experience pangs of withdrawal as stimulus dries up.